magnue/WebObservatory/README.md

 <br>
 #### Install Webobservatory
 * The install script is made for Ubuntu 16.04 and newer, for Ubuntu < 16.04 change the mongodb repo acording to [Install MongoDB Community Edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition) i.e change xenial, trusty, precise.
 * For Ubuntu < 15.04 "Upstart" is not supported and the mongodb.service and webobservatory.service will not work.
-Init scripts should be made to enable mongodb and webobservatory to run on start.
+Init scripts have been made to enable mongodb and webobservatory to run on start.
 * It should be possible to run Webobservatory on all systems that support MongoDB and NodeJS.
 Have a look in the /install.sh script and make necessary changes.
 ```
 mkdir ~/Projects